-The VA imposes limitations on the percentage of students per program receiving benefits under certain veterans' benefits programs, unless the program qualifies for certain exemptions.
+The VA imposes limitations on the percentage of students per program who have a portion of their tuition or other institutional charges paid by the school or with certain veterans' benefits, unless the program qualifies for certain exemptions.
 If the VA determines that a program is out of compliance with these limitations, the VA will continue to provide benefits to current students, but new students will not be eligible to use their veterans' benefits for an affected program until we demonstrate compliance.
 Additionally, the VA requires a campus be in operation for two years before it can apply to participate in VA benefit programs.
 All of our campuses are eligible to participate in VA education benefit programs.

-During 2012, President Obama signed an Executive Order directing the DOD, Veterans Affairs and Education to establish "Principles of Excellence" ("Principles"), based on certain guidelines set forth in the Executive Order, to apply to educational institutions receiving federal funding for service members, veterans and family members.
+During 2012, President Obama signed an Executive Order directing the Department of Defense ("DOD"), Veterans Affairs and Education to establish "Principles of Excellence" ("Principles"), based on certain guidelines set forth in the Executive Order, to apply to educational institutions receiving federal funding for service members, veterans and family members.
 As requested, we provided written confirmation of our intent to comply with the Principles to the VA in June 2012.
 We are required to comply with the Principles to continue recruitment activities on military installations.
 Additionally, there is a requirement to possess a memorandum of understanding ("MOU") with the DOD as well as with certain individual installations.
 Our access to bases for student recruitment has become more limited due to recent changes in the Transition Assistance Program (Transition Goals, Plans, Success) and increased enforcement of the MOU requirement.
 Each of our institutions has an MOU with the DOD.
 We have MOUs with certain key individual installations and are pursuing MOUs at additional locations; however, some installations will not provide MOUs to institutions that do not teach at the installation.
 We continue to strengthen and develop relationships with our existing contacts and with new contacts in order to maintain and rebuild our access to military installations.

 In addition to Title IV Programs and other government-administered programs, all of our schools offer extended financing programs to their students.
 This extension of credit helps fill the gap between what the student receives from all financial aid sources and what the student may need to cover the full cost of his or her education.
 Students or their parents can apply to a number of different lenders for this funding at current market interest rates.
 We are required to comply with applicable federal and state laws related to certain consumer and educational loans and credit extensions.
+On December 21, 2021, we received a letter from the Consumer Financial Protection Bureau ("CFPB") stating that the CFPB is assessing whether we are subject to CFPB's supervisory authority based on its activities related to consumer lending.
+The letter states that the CFPB has the authority to supervise certain entities in the private education loan market and certain other consumer financial products and services.
+The CFPB requested a list of information from us in order to conduct its assessment.
+We have provided the requested information to the CFPB and are waiting for the CFPB to respond.